MAY 19th, 2022

 Commercial Due Diligence Process

-However, commercial due diligence is a long and complex process and requires exhaustive, in-depth inquiry into a potential target.
-The following three stages will help organize and prioritize your workflow.
+That being said, commercial due diligence is often a long and complex process requiring exhaustive, in-depth research into a potential target.

 The due diligence process involved in conducting a thorough and informative report includes the following stages: